ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-your-first-time-around-with-ecamm-live.md

 Record
 : If your <samp>Destination</samp> is set to <samp>Record Only</samp>

-When logged into Facebook, the bottom left corner of the Main Window includes a {Pin icon}#todo location pin and description field.
+When logged into Facebook, the bottom left corner of the Main Window includes a {% inlineicon locbutton %}  location pin and description field.
 Text entered in the description field will become the text of the post that accompanies your Facebook Live broadcast.

 Note: We have [a detailed section on Facebook Live](#link) later in this manual.
 We discuss Custom Stream Keys and how to connect to other video services in the [Broadcasting to Other Services](#link) section.
 {:.notice--info}